I have been working on this month's issue for some time. I hope you will find it useful

 Goodness, I do not mean to sound shrill.
 BUT please, educate

 yourself - especially if you are using supplements.
 Yes, it takes a long time to read so many pages BUT it is your body.
-AND your body needs to be in 'homeostasis' (read that as 'balance') - too much of anything, even 'good things' can
+AND your body needs to be in 'homeostasis' (read that as 'balance') - too much of anything, even 'good things' can upset that balance.

 Remember this is not just supplements.
 If you eat food, you need to take the minerals in your food into account when adding supplements.
 If you are trying to build bone, for example,